ericd9799/CS725_HW7/NOTEBOOK.md

 I added a new column for that would hold the continent each country is located in.
 Adding the column will help further filter the data.
 As I filtered on the new continent column, I decided to narrow the data for analysis to countries within Asia.
 The question is now, how has the access to basic drinking-water and santitation changed over time for rural areas for countries in South America?

-The graphs below represents the data filtered for South American countries with basic access to drinking-water and sanitation services.
+The graph below represents the data filtered for South American countries with basic access to drinking-water service.
 ![alt text](Basic_Drinking_Water_SouthAmerica.PNG "Basic Drinking-Water Service for South American Countries")

+The graph below represents the data filtered for South America countries with basic sanitation service.
 ![alt text](Basic_Sanitation_SouthAmerica.PNG "Basic Sanitation Service for South American Countries")

+I combined the datasets to easier analyze the change to access of basic drinking-water and sanitation over time for South American countries.

 # References
  * [CS725, Spring 2018 - Homework 5](https://git-community.cs.odu.edu/ediep/CS725-HW5)